 It is a great idea to have financial planners to help you during the divorce process.
-Besides health insurance being important for you and your family, you will have to discuss bank accounts, products and services regarding permanent life insurance coverage.
+Besides health insurance is important for you and your family, you will have to discuss bank accounts, products, and services regarding permanent life insurance coverage.
 In addition to premium payment and the death benefit.

 Make a list of everything.
 Nothing should be left out!
 Negotiate anything and everything so that way, later on, you will not be in a big mess of confusion!

 As a mom of 4 children, For this reason, (as a mom standpoint) I highly recommend having life insurance for both parties in place.
 As you already know at this point, it is not about you and your Ex anymore.

 In other words, it is about your children.